sam-grant/EventNtuple/README.md

 Note: Other fcl files are available.
 See table [here](fcl/README.md) to see if another one is more appropriate for your use case.

 ## Notes for Developers
-Notes for developers contributing to EventNtuples are [here](doc/developers.md)
+Notes for developers contributing to EventNtuple are [here](doc/developers.md)

 ## Validation
 Validation scripts and instructions are [here](validation/README.md)